-Anaphylaxis is a severe and potentially life-threatening allergic reaction that can occur after encountering an allergic trigger, such as food, medicine, insect bite, latex, or in some cases, exercise.
-It is estimated that 25% of anaphylactic reactions occur during school hours to students who have not been previously diagnosed with a food or other severe allergy.
-Without immediate administration of epinephrine and activation of emergency medical services, death can occur.
-Being able to recognize and treat anaphylaxis quickly can save lives.
+EC 49414 requires school districts to provide epinephrine auto-injectors to school nurses and trained personnel and authorizes them to use epinephrine auto-injectors for any student who may be experiencing anaphylaxis, regardless of known history.
+Anaphylaxis is a severe and potentially life-threatening allergic reaction that can occur after encountering an allergic trigger, such as food, medicine, an insect bite, latex or exercise.
+Symptoms include narrowing of the airways, rashes or hives, nausea or vomiting, a weak pulse and dizziness.
+It is estimated that approximately 25% of the anaphylactic reactions occur during school hours to students who had not previously been diagnosed with a food or other allergy.
+Without immediate administration of epinephrine followed by calling emergency medical services, death can occur.
+Being able to recognize and treat it quickly can save lives.